-Thanks to streaming sites like Netflix and Amazon Prime, television and film from across the pond has become widely accessible to watch in the UK.
-However, many American on-demand services aren’t currently available in good ol’ Blighty, like Hulu and HBO.
-Soon the U.S. will be welcoming another platform to their ever-growing roster in the form of Quibi, which is set to launch with a TV adaptation of How to Lose a Guy in 10 Days.
+Thanks to streaming services like Netflix, Amazon, and Disney+, TV shows and films from the States has become widely accessible to watch in the UK.
+However, many American on-demand services aren’t currently available in good ol’ Blighty.
+Soon the U.S. will be welcoming another platform to their ever-growing roster in the form of Quibi, which is set to launch on April 6 with a TV adaptation of How To Lose A Guy in 10 Days.
 So, will Quibi be made available in the UK?

-Despite no announcement of a British release date, it has been confirmed that Quibi will be partnering with two British TV studios to create content for the site.
-In early July, BBC Studios confirmed they will be producing a nature series for their first commission.
-Currently titled Fierce Queens, the series will focus on a variety of female animals and how they interact with the natural world.
-According to Variety, the BBC Studios will also have “a small stake in the business.”
+It has been confirmed that Quibi will be partnering with two British TV studios to create content for the site.
+In early July 2019, BBC Studios confirmed they will be producing a nature series for their first commission.
+Currently titled Fierce Queens, and narrated by Reese Witherspoon, the series will focus on a variety of female animals and how they interact with the natural world.
+According to Variety, BBC Studios will also have “a small stake in the business.”

 On top of that, the Manchester-based production company Workerbee will be producing a stunt show with Idris Elba and professional rally driver Ken Block, per Deadline.
 Part of EndemolShineUK, Workerbee will be co-producing the show with Elba’s Green Door Pictures and will be titled Elba vs. Block.